 A keen recitalist, Suzanne works extensively with pianists Jonathan Ware and Zeynep Özsuca, giving recitals at Liedfestspiele Rüedlinger, Switzerland, Schloß Bieberstein in Saxony, Midsummer Festival, Berlin, Oxford Lieder Festival, St. John’s Smith Square, Barber Institute of Fine Arts in Birmingham and the London Song Festival amongst others.

 After singing her first Messiah in 2012, as part of the St Magnus Festival with Martyn Brabbins conducting, Suzanne is in demand across the UK and Germany across a range of oratorio repertoire, with recent engagements including: Messiah Kammerorchester der Komischen Oper, Berlin; Carmina Burana Usher Hall, Edinburgh; Ein deutsches Requiem Oxford Lieder Festival; Serenade to Music Glyndebourne Opera; Elijah Film Orchester, Berlin.

-Suzanne would also like to express her extreme gratitude to her donors, the Countess of Munster, Help Musicians UK – Postgraduate Award and Career Development Bursary, the Hamburgische Brücke, Bucher Fraser Scholarship and Doris Hunter Academic Bursary.
+Suzanne would also like to express her immense gratitude to her donors, the Carne Trust, the Countess of Munster, Help Musicians UK – Postgraduate Award and Career Development Bursary, the Hamburgische Brücke, Bucher Fraser Scholarship and Doris Hunter Academic Bursary.